 And then it is 2020 and the living birds make way for curiosities.
 Due to animal welfare standards as read on a sign.

 Architect 1948: René Grosemans

 The location of the ape house (1958 and renewed in 1989) was chosen to take advantage of the sunny outdoor space to create terraces.
 Night quarters were made above the staff corridor between the outdoor terraces and the indoor enclosures.
 By giving particular attention to indoor and outdoor, climate control, and climbing equipment the building is tailored to the biological needs of the animals in a clean way referred to as bathroom style.
-Inside, double glazing (a first!) was used to protect the apes from visitor's nuisance behavior as well as from exposure to human airborne diseases.
+Inside, double glazing (a first!) was used to protect the apes from visitor's nuisance behaviour as well as from exposure to human airborne diseases.
 On the outside, a Hagenbeck-style moat separated apes from visitors.

 In 2009 the existing enclosure was visually outdated, "cold concrete" and moreover "acoustically poor".
 Warm materials are the answer.
 Wood slats create a sculpted wall covering sound-absorbing material.

 Landscape immersion: the same play equipment for children and monkeys

 Architect 2009: Van Halewyck & Marco architects